Batch Data Analysis#

 Feature: count.

-The index number of the final value for each tag, for the given tags in
+The number of non-missing observations for each tag, for the given tags in

-tags, for each unique batch in thebatch_colindicator column, and within each unique phase, per batch, of thephase_colcolumn.Can be useful to get the 1-based index (it is a count!), and to then use that index for other calculation purposes.
+tags, for each unique batch in thebatch_colindicator column, and within each unique phase, per batch, of thephase_colcolumn.For data without internal gaps this count equals the 1-based index of the final row, so it can also be used as that index for other calculations.

 See also: f_sum, f_last